zeraphie/act-setup-guide/README.md

     2. Find the dll file that you downloaded as the FFXIV Plugin (it'll be FFXIV_ACT_Plugin.dll as default)
     3. Click on Add/Enable Plugin
     4. Go to FFXIV Settings
+        1. Go to Parse Options
+        1. Check Disable Damage Shield estimates
-        1. Go to Parse Options and check Combine Pets with Owner
+        1. Check Disable Combine Pets with Owner
 7. You should now be able to see your damage automatically updating in the Main window

 ## Usage with FFLogs